infection/site/src/guide/command-line-options.md

 ### `--test-framework`

 This is a name of the Test framework to use.
-Currently Infection supports `PHPUnit` and `PhpSpec`.
+Currently Infection supports `PHPUnit`, `PhpSpec` and `Codeception`.

 >Feel free to request a new test framework to be supported out of the box in Github's issues.